Our bottom line

-An additional cost is always a downside for a card, so the presence of an annual fee definitely colours what the card has to offer.
+An additional cost is always a downside for a card, so the presence of an annual fee definitely diminishes what the card has to offer.

 - Annual fee – This card has an annual fee of £25, although for the first year of membership this is waived.
 For this you do get access to a reward scheme, protection, fraud guarantee and supplementary cards, but you do need to calculate whether this is a cost you can afford and whether you will be getting enough benefit to make it worth it.

-- Welcome bonus eligibility – As I mentioned above, you will not be eligible for the welcome bonus award if you have had a personal American Express card within the last 24 months or still hold one.
+- Welcome bonus eligibility – You will not be eligible for the welcome bonus award if you have had a personal American Express card within the last 24 months or still hold one.
 Some sort of exclusion for existing customers is typical, but a period of two years seems long.

-- Overseas usage – One to bear in mind if you are planning to use this card abroad: it has a 2.99% foreign transaction fee attached to it.
+- Overseas usage – Despite its great travel benefits such as insurance, it has a 2.99% foreign transaction fee attached to it.

-How does the American Express Nectar Credit Card offer stack up?
+How does the American Express Nectar Credit Card offer compare to other cards?

 Compared to other credit cards on the market that offer Nectar reward points, this card’s welcome bonus is head and shoulders above the rest.
 Add to that the ability to earn Nectar points on all spending, and it is one of the most attractive Nectar reward offers available.
 However, this does come at a price.
-Cardholders must be prepared to spend £2,000 in the first three months to unlock the welcome offer, and are also looking at an ongoing £25 a year fee.
+Cardholders must be prepared to spend £2,000 in the first three months to unlock the welcome offer, and are also looking at an ongoing £25 a year fee starting from year two.

 American Express requires applicants to have no history of bad debt, be aged 18 or over and be a UK resident.
 It also requires them to have a UK bank or building society account that they can provide details of.